-The following keywords can be used within periodic components).
+The following keywords can be used within periodic components, or within custom variables (4.16)).

-period - Period of the component
+• period - Period of the component

-Default: 0.0 [positive decimal, context: distanceZ, custom colvars]
+Default: 0.0, unless otherwise stated [ positive decimal, context: components with optional periodicity ]

-Setting this number enables the treatment of distanceZ as a periodic component: by default, distanceZ is not considered periodic.
+Setting this number enables the treatment of as a periodic component: by default, distanceZ is not considered periodic.
 The keyword is supported, but irrelevant within dihedral or spinAngle, because their period is always 360 degrees.